-Fees deducted from the respective product wrapper (ISA or Investment Account)
+Fees deducted from the respective product wrapper

 On the Fidelity platform, fees are typically taken from any cash within the account that generates the fee.
-Where there is insufficient cash held within the account to pay the fee, your adviser can nominate a fund from where the payment will be taken (an appropriate number of shares or units are sold in order to raise the required amount).
-Alternatively, we'll sell from the largest fund, and then the largest Exchange Traded investment, in order to raise the required amount.
+Where there is insufficient cash, you can nominate one fund, or we'll sell from the largest fund, and then the largest Exchange Traded investment.